ethereum-optimism/specs/specs/protocol/revenue-sharing.md

 # Overview

-Revenue sharing is the process by which chains in the superchain contribute a portion of their revenue or profit to the Optimism collective.
-They do this in return for support with the OP Stack and other benefits.
+Revenue sharing is the process by which chains in the superchain contribute a portion of their revenue or profit to a beneficiary such as the Optimism collective.
+They may do this in return for support with the OP Stack and/or other benefits.

 ## Definitions